 What line of work are you in?
 If you are in sales, a car makes an ideal mobile billboard.
 Using removable transfers on your car will get people's attention.

 People often see ads on taxis, buses and other common vehicles but less so on a classic vehicle.
 If you drive your car and park in public places, you are a good candidate to offer advertising space.
 For example, a VW van would be ideal to place advertisements for a surf shop on the side.

 You can either make the custom vinyl graphics yourself or let someone else pay you a monthly fee to advertise on your car.

 5. School Events

 Many people will never have the opportunity to ride in a classic car.
 You could offer rides at school and community events.
-Obviously, you would have to either split what you make with the promoters or pay them a flat fee to be there.
+You would have to either split what you make with the promoters or pay them a flat fee to be there.